Breaking Barriers for Businesswomen

 Deliverables & Impact

-An academic article with key recommendations to close the financing gap for women entrepreneurs in the region will be published and with these results, Pro Mujer will be able to integrate all the findings in order to create and adapt programs for the specific needs of women entrepreneurs in Latin America.
+Key recommendations from the Tec de Monterrey team to close the financing gap for women entrepreneurs in the region will be published and with these results, Pro Mujer will be able to integrate all the findings in order to create and adapt programs for the specific needs of women entrepreneurs in Latin America.